-Both Clipping Path and Image Masking are photo-editing techniques which can help editors to cut out a subject from its background.
+Both Clipping Path vs Image Masking are photo-editing techniques that can help editors to cut out a subject from its background.

 As I wrote in the first paragraph of the article, both Clipping Path and Image Masking are same then the question may occur that why am I writing this article!
 Basically, the main task or the output is almost the same but the way of doing the clipping path and image masking is different.

 This is a photoshop’s technique of removing the background from an image using the Pen Tool.
 The clipping path technique is used for images with sharp, smooth edges.